LupaDevStudio/Geozzle/README.md

 We conceived the idea of incorporating several pictures of famous places for each continent as backgrounds.
 We used [Stable Diffusion](https://huggingface.co/spaces/prodia/sdxl-stable-diffusion-xl) to generate all of the game images with textual prompts such as "beautiful lavender field, highly detailed, render, 4k".
 All of our generated images are store in the `resources/images` folder.

 Additionally, we decided to offer the game in two languages: French and English.
-Consequently, we created two JSON files (`english.json` and `french.json`) in `resources/languages`.
+Consequently, we created two *json* files (`english.json` and `french.json`) in `resources/languages`.
 These files contain dictionaries of dictionaries for all continents, popups, tutorials, and clue names.
 This structure allows us to easily manage language switching within the game.

 ## Project architecture